professor-swansosj/Lab-1-Python-Fundamentals-for-Network-Automation/README.md

 - The .markdownlint.json file
 - The .markdownlintignore file

-Any other files will altered will result in abnormal behavior of the lab.
-If you feel you have altered it beyond repair simply clone another fresh copy.
+Altering other files will result in abnormal behavior of the lab.
+If you feel you have altered it beyond repair simply clone another fresh copy

 ## License